SpencerPros/Multi-Area-OSPF-Project/README.md

 - I could break down my challenges I faced when creating this project into multiple parts

 **My Network Design**
+- Trying to figure out how many routers I should do and what the area boundries would be
+- Also making sure the backbone area (area 0) is properly connected to other areas
+- I wanted a good load balance for my network to make sure it was not to large or small
+- I settled on 4 routers being a good

 **Addressing and Subnetting**